Médiaszolgáltatás-támogató és Vagyonkezelő Alap

+MTVA dissolved on 26 July 2026 after a bill proposing the restructuring of Hungary's public service broadcasters was approved by the National Assembly of Hungary.
+MTVA and Duna Média were replaced by the newly established Hungarian Radio and Television (lit.
+'Hungarian Radio and Television') and the reinstated Magyar Távirati Iroda (lit.
+'Hungarian Telegraph Office').

 History

+Background

 MTVA brought together four public media companies in Hungary: Magyar Rádió (MR), Magyar Televízió (MTV), Duna Televízió (Duna TV) and Magyar Távirati Iroda (MTI).
 At the same time, MTI was given the exclusive right to produce news content for the public broadcasters.
-According to Hungarian politicians, the establishment of MTVA should help clean up the country's "dysfunctional public broadcasting sector".
+According to Hungarian politicians, the establishment of MTVA helped clean up the country's "dysfunctional public broadcasting sector".
 However, the media reform received criticism from foreign politicians and media experts, who believed the reform limited the independence of broadcasters and gave the government greater control over the country's public broadcasters.

-The four broadcasters continued as four divisions under MTVA, but were merged into a one-joint broadcasting company named Duna Media on 1 July 2015.
-This nonprofit organization is the legal successor to each of the four formerly separate entities managed by the MTVA.
+The four broadcasters continued as four divisions under MTVA, but were merged into a one-joint broadcasting company named Duna Média on 1 July 2015.
+This nonprofit organization was the legal successor to each of the four formerly separate entities managed by the MTVA.
 The Duna TV channel become the main generalist channel, replacing the first Magyar Televízió channel M1, the oldest in Hungary, which changed its format/genre and assumed continuous broadcast of news related programming.

-Among other things, MTVA is responsible for distributing funds and resources to the various departments in Duna Media.
-Most people who work for Duna Media are also employed through MTVA.
-According to the Hungarian National Assembly, MTVA wants to have a relationship with its British counterpart, BBC.
+Among other things, MTVA was responsible for distributing funds and resources to the various departments in Duna Média.
+Most employees of Duna Média were also employed through MTVA.
+According to the National Assembly, MTVA aimed to have a relationship with its British counterpart, BBC.